hewison-chris/agora-cl-docs/website/docs/install/partials/_quickstart-intro.md

 ## Introduction

-Prysm is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs).
-In this quickstart, you’ll use Prysm to run an Ethereum node and optionally a validator.
+Agora-cl is an implementation of the [Ethereum proof-of-stake consensus specification](https://github.com/ethereum/consensus-specs).
+In this quickstart, you’ll use Agora-cl to run an Ethereum node and optionally a validator.
 This will let you stake 32 ETH using hardware that you manage.

 This is a beginner-friendly guide.
 Familiarity with the command line is expected, but otherwise this guide makes no assumptions about your technical skills or prior knowledge.

 At a high level, we'll walk through the following flow:

  1. Configure an **execution node** using an execution-layer client.
- 2. Configure a **beacon node** using Prysm, a consensus-layer client.
+ 2. Configure a **beacon node** using Agora-cl, a consensus-layer client.
- 3. Configure a **validator** and stake ETH using Prysm (optional).
+ 3. Configure a **validator** and stake ETH using Agora-cl (optional).

 <br />

 :::info Knowledge Check

 **Not familiar with nodes, networks, and related terminology?** Consider reading [Nodes and networks](../../concepts/nodes-networks.md) before proceeding.

 :::